andreasabel/inCode/entry/introducing-the-backprop-library.md

-If you download it [here](https://github.com/mstksg/inCode/tree/master/code-samples/backprop/intro-backprop.hs), you can compile it:
+If you download it [here](https://github.com/mstksg/inCode/tree/master/code-samples/backprop/intro-backprop.hs), you can compile it using a stack's self-compiling script feature (if *[stack](https://docs.haskellstack.org/en/stable/README/)* is installed on your computer):

 ``` {.bash}
 $ ./intro-backprop.hs    # compiles itself, managing dependencies automatically
 ```

-The above command will cause the program to "compile itself", installing the necessary GHC (if needed) and also the automatically download the dependencies from hackage. *backprop* manages the automatic differentiation, and *stack* manages the automatic dependency management :)
+The above command will cause the program to compile itself, installing the necessary GHC (if needed) and also the automatically download the dependencies from hackage. *backprop* manages the automatic differentiation, and *stack* manages the automatic dependency management :)